mhuckstepp/strava-api-template/README.md

 ### Architecture -

-The `server` folder holds the backend code and is written in typescript. <br />  The `src` folder holds the frontend react app code
+This is set up as a monolith (backend and frontend in one repo) for simplicity. <br /> The `server` folder holds the backend code and is written in typescript. <br />  The `src` folder holds the frontend react app code
+<br /> The compiled code for the server is outputted to `dist` and the React App code is outputted to `build`

+### Scripts -
+This project uses Typescript on the backend to help define what you can access from Strava activities.
+Because of this and the fact the project is a monolith, it adds some complexity to the scripts in `package.json`